 I will begin this post with a famous quote from the late Professor Chinua Achebe of Nigeria.
 According to the late professor, "Until the lions have their own historians, the history of the hunt will always glorify the hunter ”.

-History has not been fair to Africa at all why because in the case of Africa, the “hunter” is the one recording the tales of the hunt and even in the few cases where the lions have been able to produce a historian, the hunter decides how the tales of the hunt must be recorded.
+History has not been fair to Africa at all.
+Why?
+Well, it isecause in the case of Africa, the “hunter” is the one recording the tales of the hunt and even in the few cases where the lions have been able to produce a historian, the hunter decides how the tales of the hunt must be recorded.
 So it makes sense to say history has been one-sided in most parts in favor of the hunter.
 The ancient documents which could help re-write history are no-where to be found and those who have taken it upon themselves to record history again, have turned history into a "scientific" experiment brainwashing the masses with new found ideas.

 I received several emails concerning an article I wrote some time ago about the transatlantic slave trade that took place in Africa centuries ago.
 I know some people may be having similar questions and that is why I am making this follow-up post.
 I will try to answer some of the questions I received.